Mark Wyatt (rugby union, born 1961)

-Mark Andrew Wyatt (born 12 April 1961 in Bermuda) is a Canadian former rugby union footballer.
+Mark Andrew Wyatt (born 12 April 1961 in Hamilton, Bermuda) is a Bermudian-born Canadian former rugby union footballer.
 He played as a fullback and sometimes as a fly-half.

 Career

 Wyatt is remembered as one of the best Canadian rugby players of his generation and of all time, and for his kicking skills which made him one of the most prolific scorers ever for Canada.
 He also played for the British invitational team Barbarian F.C., played against the North of England for the World XV in 1989, and played in the Australian Bi-Centennial for the World XV in Sydney, 1988.

 His parents settled in British Columbia, one of the provinces of Canada where rugby is more popular and where he would make his player career.
 He played for the Victoria High School Titans (rugby) and Tyees (soccer) and was first noticed in 1980.
 He then went to play for James Bay Athletic Association, for a year.
 He then played for the University of Victoria, Velox Valhallians and the Vancouver Island Crimson Tide.

 Wyatt had 29 caps for Canada, from 1982 to 1991, scoring 1 try, 23 conversions, 55 penalties and 5 drop goals, for an aggregate of 227 points.
 As a 20-year old his first test match for the "Canucks" came on 11 April 1982, in a 24–18 loss to Japan, in Osaka.
 He scored two conversions and two penalties.

 Wyatt played twice at the Rugby World Cup finals.
 He played all the three matches at the 1987 Rugby World Cup finals, scoring 2 conversions in the 37–4 win over Tonga.
 In the 19–46 loss to Ireland, he also scored a penalty.
 Canada final loss of 9–40 to Wales meant that Canada did not pass the first round.
 Wyatt scored 2 conversions and one penalty during the tournament, for an aggregate of 7 points.

 Wyatt remained a regular and a top scorer in the Canada side, being promoted to captain in 1990.
 He achieved an historical feat at 25 May 1991, in a 24–19 win over Scotland XV, in Saint John, scoring all the 8 penalties that gave Canada a memorable win.
 This world record was even stated at the 1993 edition of the Guinness Book of Records, and held for 10 years.